- Level: Sorcerer/Wizard 2

 - Spell Resistance: Yes

-- Upon casting this spell, until the duration expires, if the subject moves at least 15 feet from their starting point each round, they benefit from a 20% miss chance as if they had concealment.
+- Upon casting this spell, until the duration expires, if the subject moves at least 15 feet from their starting point each round, they benefit from a 20% miss chance as if they had Partial Concealment.
 This miss chance lasts until the end of the subject's next turn.
-Unlike actual concealment, Blur does not prevent enemies from targeting the creature normally.
+Unlike actual Partial Concealment, Blur does not prevent enemies from targeting the creature normally.
 True Seeing (Spell) reveals its true location and negates the miss chance.
 See Invisibility (Spell) does not counteract the Blur effect.

 - If the subject's movement doubles back on itself, or otherwise ends in a space less than 15 feet away from their starting point at the start of their turn , the spell does not provide its benefit to the subject that round, though the duration of the spell continues to count down.
 If the subject is able to move an adequate amount in future rounds, within the remaining duration of the spell, they gain the miss chance as described until the end of their next turn.